/

 It is a simple SaaS pricing model.
 You have one price for one product with the same features offered to all of your customers.
 The only choice you give is to charge monthly or annually to use your SaaS product.

-One of our clients, Precog implements a Flat Rate pricing model.
-Precog is a data preparation solution that simplifies the process of data analysis.
+One of our clients, Precog, whom we helped to turn their data preparation solution from prototype to market-ready product, implements a Flat Rate pricing model.
 It provides software for letting business teams, as well as data engineers, access any data regardless of source, size, or structure and turn it into analytics-ready tables in minutes.
 The customer is only offered to choose between Monthly or Yearly subscription plan, no trials, no complex pricing structure.

 precog pricing